bfruin/map-window-recorder/README.md

 About
 =====
-This approach was used in the SAC: Semantic Adaptive Caching for Spatial Mobile Applications described http://www.umiacs.umd.edu/~bfruin/papers/sigspatial13-sac-paper.pdf.
+A similar approach was used in data generation for the experiments in SAC: Semantic Adaptive Caching for Spatial Mobile Applications. http://www.umiacs.umd.edu/~bfruin/papers/sigspatial13-sac-paper.pdf.